anthony-tresontani/django-adaptors/docs/index.rst

     If you do not set one, the sniffer will try yo find one itself.

 `has_header`
-    Skip the first line if True
+    Skip the first line if True.

 `dbModel`
-    If defined, the importer will create an instance of this model
+    If defined, the importer will create an instance of this model.

 `silent_failure`
-    If set to True, an error in a imported line will not stop the loading
+    If set to True, an error in a imported line will not stop the loading.

 `exclude`
     CsvDbModel only.
-To do take into account the django field of the django model defined in this list
+To do take into account the django field of the django model defined in this list.

 `layout`
     Set it to LinearLayout ( by default ) or Tabular Layout.
-Modify the way your data are organised in the file.
+Modify the way your data are organised in.22 the file.
 Tabular read:
         B1  B2  B3
     A1  C1  C2  C3